By Ashley Reyes

 SEMA: What technology tools, new or old, have you leaned on recently?

 Douglas A. Frymer: I relied upon the most common apps for online meetings, such as Zoom and Teams, routinely.
 Every court, State and Federal, uses some version of telephonic call in, combined with an app, for appearances.
-And most courts use either a third-party provider or has a version itself, for mandatory electronic filing.
-This has made the practice of law faster, and usually more efficient, and reduces court appearance time (but created many filing fees that never were charged before) at the cost of personal interaction and face time with judges, court staff and other attorneys, which is not good for the legal community (being self-policing, relationships that allow for resolving matters, referrals, and the like).
+And most courts use either a third-party provider or have a version themselves, for mandatory electronic filing.
+This has made the practice of law faster, and usually more efficient, and reduces court appearance time (but created many filing fees that never were charged before) at the cost of personal interaction and face time with judges, court staff and other attorneys, which is not good for the legal community (being self-policing, relationships that allow for resolving matters, referrals and the like).
 Ahh, progress.

 SEMA: How has the pandemic changed your company?

 DF: My clients have struggled and are still struggling.
 Many are or have been in a holding pattern, not wanting to invest, not wanting to create or design, worried about retaining employees and hiring new.
 This affects me in terms of contracts and deals to be done, and hesitance to prosecute or defend actions, even where my clients are clearly in the right.